Tirami-su/rolemagnet/README.md

-# Role Magnet
+# RoleMagnet

-Role Magnet is a method of  role clustering for flow networks.
+RoleMagnet is a method of  role clustering for flow networks.

 ### Introduction